jimhigson/oboe.js/writing/main/5_Implementation.md

 matching it would be safe to use a functional cache.
-As well as saving time by avoiding repeated execution this could potentially also save memory because where two JSONPath strings contain a common left side they could share the inner parts of their functional expression.
-Given the patterns `!.animals.mammals.human` and `!.animals.mammals.cats`, the JSONPath engine will currently create two identical evaluators for `!.animals.mammals.`.
+As well as saving time by avoiding repeated execution this could potentially also save memory because where two JSONPath strings contain a common left side they could share the inner part of their functional expression.
+Given the patterns `!.animals.mammals.human` and `!.animals.mammals.cats`, the JSONPath engine will currently create two identical evaluators for `!.animals.mammals`.
 Although Javascript doesn't come with functional caching, it can be added using the language itself, probably the best known example being `memoize` from Underscore.js.
 I suspect, however, that hashing the cache parameters might be slower than performing the